 Ensure to display the Equal Housing Opportunity slogan, logo, or statement on social media pages and websites.
 For example, logo placement on a Facebook banner image.

 There are some Fair Housing exemptions for student and senior housing (federally 65+, local exceptions 55+) properties.
 However, continue to be mindful of language.
 For instance, “This would be perfect housing for Frat Bros!” or “Great housing option for Golden Agers!” is not permissible.

 Read more about Senior Housing, HOPA, and a word list to ensure you are not in violation of Fair Housing.
 To be up to date on your state’s local Fair Housing laws, visit the National Apartment Association.

 Fiona is at the Forefront of Fair Housing

 Digible’s predictive platform, Fiona, which can help plan and execute a digital marketing campaign for multifamily marketers, now includes a Fair Housing monitoring tool for your online presence.
 In cooperation with Fair Housing experts and associations, Fiona employs artificial intelligence to identify direct violations and risks associated with your property on Organic Social (Facebook & Instagram), property websites, Google Adwords (Paid Search & Display), and Paid Social (Facebook & Instagram) advertising, targeting words that violate Fair Housing laws.

 Fiona knows if the violation has been viewed, edited, or if no action was taken to fix the violation.
 Unlike Baby Yoda who loves hide-and-seek, there’s no hiding from Fiona.
 Stay tuned for more updates on Fiona’s magical powers.

 Questions?
 Need support with your social media strategy or want to learn more about Fair Housing for Social Media?
-Drop us a line.
+Contact us today.